Generic selectors

 Types

-• Vallisneria spiralis is a great species for small to medium size aquariums because it grows to about 20 inches or so in height.
+• Vallisneria spiralis is a great species for small to medium size aquariums because it usually grows to about 20 inches (50 cm) or so in height.

-• Vallisneria nana- This Australian species grows slightly less vigorously than the others.
+• Vallisneria nana is an Australian species that grows slightly less vigorously than the others.
 It is popular for its very narrow leaves, which give it the appearance of a taller hairgrass.

-• Jungle Val- This large eelgrass is also known as ‘Gigantea’.
-Jungle Val is actually a form of V. americana and is known for its extra-long leaves that can grow to over an inch across.
+• Jungle Val, also known as ‘Gigantea’, is actually a form of V. americana and is known for its extra-long leaves that can grow to over an inch (2.5 cm) across.
 This is a great plant for aquarists with large, tall aquariums.

 Care